 The U.S. economy has lost 6.8 million jobs since the recession began in December 2007.
-Our manufacturing sector has been hit hardest, losing 2 million jobs since the recession began, and losing 5.8 million jobs (one-third of all manufacturing jobs) since the peak of manufacturing employment in March 1998.
-Other sectors, such as information technology and telecommunications, have sustained major blows as well.
-Between March 2001 (the peak of information technology employment) and August 2011, the number of information technology jobs fell by 29 percent (1.1 million jobs); over the same time period, telecommunications employment fell by 44 percent (650,000 jobs).
+Our manufactu sector has been hit hardest, losing 2 million jobs since the recession began, and losing 5.8 million jobs (one-third manufacturing jobs) since the peak of manufacturing employment in March 1998.
+Other sectors, such as inform technology and telecommunications, have sustained major blows as well.
+Between March 2001 (the peak of information technology employment) and August 2011, the number of information technology jobs fell by 29 pe (1.1 million jobs); over the same time period, telecommunications employment fell by 44 percent (650,000 jobs)

-Construction jobs benefited from the boom economy of the 1990s but have suffered from the federal government's failure to invest in essential public projects such as transportation, school modernization, water systems, and other infrastructure.
+Construction jobs benefited from the boom economy of the 1990s but have suffered from the federal government's failure to invest in essential public projects such as transportation, school modernization, water systand other infrastructure.
 Moreover, for every \$1 billion invested in transportation, 47,000 jobs are created.
 The number of construction jobs in the U.S. has fallen by 26 percent (2 million jobs) since the recession began.

-U.S. unemployment, which just dipped below 4 percent in 2000, was 9.1 percent in August 2011- and this high rate fails to take into account the hundreds of thousands who have given up and dropped out of the labor force.
-Long-term unemployment-defined as being without work for 27 weeks or longer-is at historic levels, and accounted for 42.9 percent of all unemployed workers as of August 2011, and the average unemployed person has been out of work for more than 40 weeks.
-The White House estimates that throughout the course of 2012, nearly 6 million people will remain unemployed after exhausting their state unemployment insurance benefits.
-Competition for jobs is fierce; for every job opening in July 2011, there were 4.3 unemployed workers, up from 1.7 unemployed workers for every job opening in December 2007.
-Workers' real wages, which rose across the board in the late 1990s, are stagnating and family incomes are flat.
+U.S. unemployment, which just dipped below 4 percent in 2000, was 9.1 percent in August 2011- and th rate fails to take into account the hundreds of thousands who have given up and dropped out of the labor force.
+I term unemployment-defined as being without work for 27 weeks or longer-is at historic levels, and accounted 42.9 percent of all unemployed workers as of August 2011, and the average unemployed person has been out of for more than 40 weeks.
+The White House estimates that throughout the course of 2012, nearly 6 million people remain unemployed after exhausting their state unemployment insurance benefits.
+Competition for jobs is fierce every job opening in July 2011, there were 4.3 unemployed workers, up from 1.7 unemployed workers for every opening in December 2007.
+Workers' real wages, which rose across the board in the late 1990s, are stagnating a family incomes are flat.

-Income inequality in this country is higher than ever, highlighted by the fact that average CEO pay is 343 times the earnings of frontline workers.
-The nation's wealthiest 1 percent control 34.6 percent of the country's net worth, a larger discrepancy than at any point in our country's history, including 1928.
+Income inequality in this country is higher than ever, highlighted by the fact that average CEO pay is 345 the earnings of frontline workers.
+The nation's wealthiest 1 percent control 34.6 percent of the country's net workers discrepancy than at any point in our country's history, including 1928.

-Meanwhile, policies that date to the administration of George W. Bush, including the massive tax cuts passed in 2001 and 2003, are responsible for 40 percent of the growth of the budget deficit since 2001.
-These policies, including the tax cuts that primarily benefited wealthy taxpayers, have crowded out critical investments such as repairing our schools, securing our homeland and providing health care to the more than 46 million uninsured Americans.
+Meanwhile, policies that date to the administration of George W. Bush, including the massive tax cuts pa 2001 and 2003, are responsible for 40 percent of the growth of the budget deficit since 2001.
+These policies, inc the tax cuts that primarily benefited wealthy taxpayers, have crowded out critical investments such as repairing c schools, securing our homeland and providing health care to the more than 46 million uninsured Americans.